lewislepton/kha-examples/README.md

 #KHA2D

-for kha2d based fun. you *will* need to install [kha2d](https://github.com/KTXSoftware/Kha2D) into haxelib. go to terminal & input this
+for kha2d based fun [such as animations etc]. you *will* need to install [kha2d](https://github.com/KTXSoftware/Kha2D) into haxelib. go to terminal & input this

 `haxelib install git kha2d https://github.com/KTXSoftware/Kha2D.git`